HOW WE STARTED USING AIR CONDITIONERS

 CONCLUSION

-So, is ac good for health? if we observe carefully and take an unbiased view, then Air Conditioners have more benefits in today’s society.
-People may call it a necessary evil, but in that sense, almost every modern invention can be termed so.
+So, if we observe carefully and take an unbiased view, then Air Conditioners have more benefits in today’s society.
+People may call it necessary evil, but in that sense, almost every modern invention can be termed so.
 We are not living in jungles, that we shun everything which modernity has to offer.
 We need to understand the judicious use of things.
-The same is with ACs.
+Same is with ACs.

-During the current Covid pandemic, the ICMR (Indian Council of Medical Research) issued certain common guidelines for Air conditioning use (https://bit.ly/3n0kzMy):
+During the current Covid pandemic, the ICMR (Indian Council of Medical Research) issued certain common guidelines for Air conditioning use: